RunDevelopment/RunDevelopment.github.io/posts/tbd-rounding.md

 u5_to_u8_bcdec          time:   [527.47 ns 531.42 ns 536.16 ns]
 ```

 That's a lot better.
 Our optimizations made the naive implementation 8x faster.
-We got a lot more competitive with the `bcdec` version, but we're still not quite there.
+We got a lot more competitive with the `bcdec` version, but we're still not quite there yet.

 The unnecessary clamping is next.
 Rust only performs the clamping to be safe, because it doesn't know that the floating point value is already between 0 and 255(.999).
 But we know that.
 Luckily, Rust provides us with the [`f32::to_int_unchecked`](https://doc.rust-lang.org/std/primitive.f32.html#method.to_int_unchecked) method to get around this.